Computer Technician Networking Specialist

 Hunter Business School has successfully trained computer technicians on Long Island for a great many years.
 Courses cover electrical theory, practical applications, and the installation, maintenance, and repair of computer systems.
-Of course the planning, installation, and maintenance of local area network (LAN) systems is an essential part of the curriculum.
+Of course the planning, installation, repair and maintenance of local area network (LAN) systems is an essential part of the curriculum.

 Graduates are prepared to pass the CompTIA (Computing Technology Industry Association) A+ certification exam.